jgrillo/um32/README.md

 ## Implementation

 This is an extremely naive implementation written as an exercise to become better acquainted with Rust.
-It's currently about two orders of magnitude slower than a fast Universal Machine implementation.
+It's currently about an order of magnitude slower than a fast Universal Machine implementation.
 I'd like to correct this.

 ### TODO